roadtocode4u/spaceship/docs/icp/91-css/91-css.md

 </details>

-> 41. How would you create a responsive navigation menu using CSS?

 <details>
-  <summary>👁 Show Answer</summary>
+  <summary>41.
+How would you create a responsive navigation menu using CSS?r</summary>
   <p>

 To create a responsive navigation menu using CSS, you can used CSS media queries, flexbox, or CSS grid to adjust the structure and visual presentation of the menu based on the screen size or device, and user-friendly across different devices and viewport sizes.